bradwestfall/ReptileForms/README.md

 - `getValues()`

 ## Custom Fields
 ReptileForms was created so making custom fields is easy.
-Compared to standard fields where ReptileForms will create containers for your fields - with custom fields you create the `field-input` container as follows:
+Compared to standard fields where ReptileForms will create containers for your fields - with custom fields you create the `field-input` manually to indicate a custom field:

 ###Initial HTML
 ```html